 In July 2016, ASL were invited to supervise the excavation of a small test trench within the grounds of the Pavilion, in conjunction with Brighton Museum and the Brighton and Hove Archaeological Society.
 This was a well attended event, purely a demonstration event rather than a targeted excavation.
 Contact BHAS for the final report.

 Preston Manor June 2016

 In June ASL were invited to take part in the open day held at Preston Manor in Brighton, as part of the Brighton Fringe Festival events in conjunction with Brighton Museum and the Brighton and Hove Archaeological Society.
 A small test pit was excavated and a surprising amount of artefacts were recovered, although the majority of these dated to the Victorian period when the walled garden was at it's heyday.
 Also found was a sherd of medieval pottery and plenty of visitors ensured a captive audience.
 Lets hope some future archaeologists were encourgaed during the event.

 Gallops Farm excavations 2015

-Last summer ASL embarked on a new research dig which was open to local diggers and historians.The site was a former timber-frame medieval single-aisled Hall which was previously demolished.
-The aim iwas to excavate the footprint to compare what is uncovered with what is known about this important and fairly rare building.
-There was also an Historical documentation project to help put the archaeology in its widest possible context, revealing past tenants and owners.
+ASL embarked on a new research dig which was open to local diggers and historians.The site was a former timber-frame medieval single-aisled Hall which was previously demolished.
+The aim was to excavate the footprint to compare what is uncovered with what is known about this important building.
+There was also an Historical documentation project to help put the archaeology into its widest possible context, revealing past tenants and owners.
 A short free course took place at The Keep in order to facilitate this.
 ASL were awarded a Margary Grant from the Sussex Archaeological Society to help run the excavations.
-The report is still being compiled and is forthcoming in Autumn 2016.
+The report is still being compiled and is forthcoming.